TanayZope/FitBot/README.md

 ## 🛠️ Features
 1. **General Health and Fitness guidance :** Generates accurate information for any given query the user has using the trained gpt2 model.
-2. **Exercise Routine Generation :** a Separate UI feature for workout and exercise generation
+2. **Exercise Routine Generation :** Separate UI feature for workout and exercise generation
 3. **User-Friendly Interaction :** Features a chat-like interface that is easy to use and interact with.
 4. **Flask Based Backend :** Provides Seamless Communication.